jbhopkins/bioxtasraw/docs/source/tutorial/s1_similarity.rst

         getting a result that is 2 standard deviations from the mean is a significant difference.
-However, if you make 100 measurements and compare them all to the first, you expect that 5% of the measurements you make will be outside of 2 standard deviations different, so multiple testing attempts to correct for that factor.
+However, if you make 100 measurements and compare them all to the first, you expect that 5% of the measurements you make will be outside of 2 standard deviations different, so a multiple testing correction attempts to correct for that factor.

     |similarity_highlight_png|